 For Courtney Pitt, the new Professional Player to Coach Scheme has opened a door to a return to the game that the former Portsmouth winger feared might always stay closed.

-"Without football, I struggled," says Pitt, who is now on a coaching placement at League One club Burton Albion.
+"Without football, I struggled," said Pitt, who is now on a coaching placement at League One club Burton Albion.
 "I worked for the Royal Mail for a bit and it's tough, so to have football again, it's massive for me.
 I feel like I’ve reconnected with myself.

 "It took me 10 years to get back into football, so I'm grateful for the opportunity to work in a professional football club again."